U.S. Border Patrol Pays Tribute to Fallen Heroes

-EL PASO, Texas – Members of the United States Border Patrol’s El Paso Sector, along with other area law enforcement agencies, honored the men and women who lost their lives while protecting our nation’s borders in a special commemorative ceremony held today at the National Border Patrol Museum.
+EL PASO, Texas – Members of the United States Border Patrol’s El Paso Sector along with other law enforcement agencies honored the men and women of the U.S. Border Patrol who lost their lives while protecting the nation in a special commemorative ceremony held today at the National Border Patrol Museum.

-U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
-CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.
+U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
+CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.